Photos from TCU's game against Jackson State at Amon G. Carter Stadium on Sept. 2, 2017.

 In 2012, Cumbie coached a pair of 1,000-yard receivers in Darrin Moore and Eric Ward.
 The 2011 Red Raiders featured the seventh-best passing offense in the nation with 4,145 yards.
 A total of 13 different receivers had 10 or more catches over the course of the campaign.
 In Cumbie’s first season in 2010, the Red Raiders totaled 4,146 receiving yards and 39 touchdowns.

-During his years as a student-athlete at Texas Tech, Cumbie worked diligently and waited patiently for his chance to serve as a starting quarterback.
+During his years as a walk-on student-athlete at Texas Tech, Cumbie worked diligently and waited patiently for his chance to serve as a starting quarterback.
 That opportunity came in 2004, when he led the Red Raiders to an 8-4 record.
 Texas Tech twice reached the 70-point mark.
 Cumbie capped the season by passing for 520 yards and earning Holiday Bowl Most Valuable Player honors in a 45-31 victory over No. 4 California.
 The 520 yards remain a Holiday Bowl record.
 Cumbie finished the season with 4,472 yards passing, the fifth-best total in school history and seventh best all-time in the NCAA.
 Cumbie received All-Big 12 honors on the field and in the classroom.
-He has a bachelor's degree in history.
+He has a bachelor’s degree in history.

 Following graduation, Cumbie went on to play for the Los Angeles Avengers of the Arena Football League.
 As a rookie in 2006, he started 12 games and set a franchise record for most passes attempted without an interception (252).
 He was named to the AFL All-Rookie Team and was a finalist for Rookie of the Year.
 Upon completion of the 2006 season, Cumbie was signed by the Baltimore Ravens.
 Cumbie was back in the AFL in 2007, passing for 83 touchdowns in leading the Avengers to their first playoff victory in franchise history.